-Use these commands to define/inquire the parameters that are associated with the antenna connected to your receiver.
+Use these commands to define/inquire the parameters that are associated with the antennas connected to your receiver.

 The arguments DeltaE, DeltaN and DeltaU are the offsets of the antenna reference point (ARP, see section 2.5) with respect to the marker, in the East, North and Up (ENU) directions respectively, expressed in meters.
 All absolute positions reported by the receiver are marker positions, obtained by subtracting this offset from the ARP.
 The purpose is to take into account the fact that the antenna may not be located directly on the surveying point of interest.
+Each antenna can have its own marker.